jnatali/sagehen_meadows/CONTRIBUTOR.md

 Please follow these steps when working on your assigned issue.

 Tools Needed
-- You can use [Github Desktop](https://github.com/apps/desktop) to manage this workflow, it's easy to learn and has everything you need.
+- You can use [Github Desktop](https://github.com/apps/desktop) application to manage this workflow, it's easy to learn and has everything you need.
 See https://desktop.github.com/download/
 - Alternatively, you can use git via the command line in a terminal window.
 That's more advanced, but can be quick and powerful.
 You can invest in installing and learning this if you want.
 I provide commands below, but can't offer much help beyond that.

 Key Points